whettenr/gen-conf-exp/README.md

 Could we do some type of clustering analysis to see how topics have changed over the general conference is from April 1971 to Oct.
 2020? (for example President Hinckley focused on food storage more than some others)

-Since I have a love for languages I also thought about the translations.
+Since I have a love for languages, I also thought about the translations of these talks.
 The majority of these talks have very accurate professional translations in other languages.
 How would the sentiment of the English version compared to the Spanish, Japanese, Portuguese, .. versions.
 We couldn't necessarily do an analysis of the accuracy of the sentiment analyzer that we use, but we could see how precise they are by comparing one to another.
 So ...
 Using common sentiment analyzers of other languages, maybe [Portuguese]("https://link.springer.com/article/10.1007/s10462-020-09870-1"), how does it compare to english?
 For languages that don't have very precise sentiment analyzers could we use these translations to develop better ones?

 #### Wanna mess around with it yourself?